By Ed Mason, Teacher of English at Bedales School

-Esme Allman presented her dissertation on the influence of Obama on Chicago –a study encompassing history, politics and economics.
-Analysis of America’s current President was complemented by Harry McWhirter’s essay on visual representations of their first President, George Washington which he combined with the nation-building concept of ‘Manifest Destiny’.
+Harry McWhirter presented his essay on visual representations of the first US President, George Washington, which he combined with the nation-building concept of ‘Manifest Destiny’.

 Political movements and views were also considered by Juliette Perry and Chloe Green, albeit in two highly individual ways: Juliette constructed a book of articles on feminism, making complex ideas accessible to a sixth form readership whereas Chloe investigated the lives of gypsies in England and wrote a story to articulate their views.

 The importance of the creative arts at Bedales was further underscored by Nat Steele’s design for a statement clock, Louis Giannamore’s album showcasing different musical genres, Emily Blackley’s photography of dance and Peter Price’s play inspired first by Ginsberg and then Whitman.
 Lucy Hewett and Harry Bonham Carter both produced films, albeit with very different styles and outcomes.
 Lucy’s instructional video on how to pass the British Horse Society Level 1 award was aimed at translating the complex prose of a syllabus into clear examples; Harry’s documentary on the Arctic followed a journey from the husky-sled pulled camera work to interviews at BBC HQ.